peekjef72/httpapi_exporter/doc/config.md

     # it is generally a query on a specific url of the API, then an analizis of the results an a format on them.
     scripts:

+# optional dictionnary of authentication parameters (name: AuthConfig)
+# they can be used in local target definitions, or used in dynamic target scrapping
+# user, password or token can be set to use system environment variable
+#  e.g.:
+#  user: $env:EXPORTER_USER
+#  password: $env:EXPORTER_PASSWD

+auth_configs:
+  name_entry_1:
+    # mode: basic|token|[anything else:=> user defined login script]
+    mode: script
+    user: <login>
+    password: <password>

+  name_entry_2:
+    mode: basic
+    user: <login>
+    password: /encrypted/<encryped_password>

+  name_entry_3:
+    mode: token
+    token: <bearer token>

+  # use this auth_config to authenticate via env vars
+  name_entry_4:
+    mode: script
+    user: $env:VEEAM_EXPORTER_USER
+    password: $env:VEEAM_EXPORTER_PASSWD

 # The targets to monitor and the collectors to execute on it.
 targets:
-  # default target is used as a pattern for exporter queries with target name not defined locally.
+  # target "default" is used as a pattern for all targets name not defined locally.
+  # exporter is used in "proxy" mode.

   - name: default
     scheme: https
     host: set_latter
     port: 443
-    # if target uses a auth_name
+    # if target needs to authenticate, define here the auth params
+    # either use an auth_name or a statically defined params:
     # auth_name: default
     # or has its own auth paramaters
     # auth_mode: